Round numbers up in Excel - A complete beginner's guide

 Kutools for Excel's Round utility offers a simpler solution for rounding up numbers from multiple ranges to a specific decimal place at once, without the need to store the rounded results in another location as required when using the ROUNDUP function.
 To use this feature, simply select the ranges containing the numbers you wish to round up, and follow the instructions below:

-- On Kutools tab, in Ranges & Cells group, select Round.
+- On the Kutools tab, in the Ranges & Cells group, select "Round".

-Note: If you do not have Kutools for Excel installed, please download and install it to enable this Round feature.
-The professional Excel add-in offers a 30-day free trial with no limitations.
+Note: If you do not have Kutools for Excel installed, please download and install it to enable this feature.

 Other rounding functions